Mild Cognitive Impairment

 Treatment

-Treatment is aimed at managing symptoms.
-Healthy habits can ease impact of symptoms.
+The goal of treatment is to manage symptoms.
+Healthy habits can ease the impact of symptoms.
 Steps may include:

-• Cognitive training to improve memory and function
+• Cognitive training to help memory and function

 • Getting light exercise